MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/get-help-with-domains/what-is-a-domain.md

 Using a custom domain like *rob@contoso.<span>com* with Microsoft 365 can help build credibility and recognition for your brand.

-## Choose the experience that's best for you:
+## Choose the experience that's best for you

  **Buy a new domain:**